c42f/tinyformat/README.rst

 --------------

 By default, tinyformat calls ``assert()`` if it encounters an error in the format string or number of arguments.
-This behaviour can be changed by defining the ``TINYFORMAT_ERROR`` macro before including tinyformat.h, or editing the config section of the header.
+This behaviour can be changed (for example, to throw an exception) by defining the ``TINYFORMAT_ERROR`` macro before including tinyformat.h, or editing the config section of the header.

 Formatting user defined types
 -----------------------------

 User defined types with a stream insertion operator will be formatted using ``operator<<(std::ostream&, T)`` by default.
+The ``"%s"`` format specifier is suggested for user defined types, unless the type is inherently numeric.

-For further customization, the user can override the ``formatValue()`` function to use the standard format specifier strings to modify the stream state.
-If this isn't general enough, it's also possible to overload the ``formatValueBasic()`` function to allow the user defined formatter to do its own parsing of the format specification string and setting of stream flags.
+For further customization, the user can override the ``formatValue()`` function to specify formatting independently of the stream insertion operator.
+If you override this function, the library will have already parsed the format specification and set the stream flags accordingly.
+If ``formatValue()`` isn't general enough, it's also possible to overload the ``formatValueBasic()`` function to allow the user defined formatter to do its own parsing of the format specification string and setting of stream flags.
+See the source for details on these functions.

 Rationale